 Your heart has four valves.
-Their job is to make sure blood flows in the right direction and at the right speed throughout the heart.
-Each of these valves act like doors: They need to be properly formed and flexible, should open all the way so that the right amount of blood can pass through, and should close tightly so that no blood leaks back into the chamber.
-However, as people age, many of their valves may begin to degenerate and improperly open (stenosis) or improperly close (regurgitation).
+Their job is to make sure that blood flows in the right direction as it passes through your heart and onward to the rest of your body.
+These valves act like doors: They need to be properly formed, should open all the way so that the right amount of blood can pass through, and must close tightly so that no blood leaks back through the valve.

 What causes aortic valve stenosis and regurgitation?

-What are the symptoms of aortic valve disease?
+What ar the symptoms of aortic valve disease?